Security

 What we do — and don't — log

 Our edge logs the metadata needed to bill and debug: request id, model slug, provider, token counts, latency, status.
 We do not log prompt content or response bodies.
-Cloudflare AI Gateway also keeps its own logs of every upstream call — those include the raw request/response by default.
-You can disable that in your CF AIG dashboard if you don't want even Cloudflare to retain the bodies.
+The underlying gateway layer can be configured to log raw bodies for ops debugging; that's off by default and we don't turn it on without a written request.

-Edge access logs (status codes, IPs) live for 30 days in Cloudflare R2.
-Wallet ledger and usage events live in D1 indefinitely — you can request deletion under GDPR / CCPA from the dashboard.
+Edge access logs (status codes, IPs) live for 30 days in object storage.
+Wallet ledger and usage events live in our database indefinitely — you can request deletion under GDPR / CCPA from the dashboard.

 Hosting + isolation

-The data plane is 100% Cloudflare Workers — no VPS, no Kubernetes, no long-running processes for an attacker to find.
-Cloudflare runs Workers in isolated V8 isolates with no shared filesystem, no shared memory, no per-tenant network stack to escape.
+The data plane is 100% serverless edge code — no VPS, no Kubernetes, no long-running processes for an attacker to find.
+Each request runs in an isolated V8 sandbox with no shared filesystem, no shared memory, and no per-tenant network stack to escape.

-The control plane (dashboard) runs on the same Cloudflare account via OpenNext.
+The control plane (dashboard) runs on the same edge runtime.
 Static + server routes; no Postgres, no Redis.
-The whole production surface is auditable in a single wrangler.toml.
+The whole production surface is auditable in a single deployment manifest.

 Compliance — honest status

-Targeting Q3 2026: SOC 2 Type II for the qlaud application itself.
+Q3 2026: engaging Vanta to begin SOC 2 Type II readiness for the qlaud application itself.
+Certification follows after the observation window.

 If you need a DPA or BAA today: email security@qlaud.ai.
 We have templates ready for both.